OSC/Open-OnDemand/paper.md

 mechanisms for user-based app creation, app sharing and app publishing.
 The AppKit technology is included as part of the Open OnDemand project.

+# Acknowledgements

+This work is supported by the National Science Foundation of the United States under the award NSF SI2-SSE-1534949.

 # References